tomashonse/rockpaperscissor/README.md

-# Rock, papper and scissors game
+# Rock, paper and scissors game

 Enjoy it :)